markdown/markdown.github.com/index.md

 ### Welcome to the Markdown Community Page
 [Markdown][1] is a

-> a text-to-HTML conversio    n tool for web writers.
+> a text-to-HTML conversion tool for web writers.
 Markdown allows you to
-> write using an easy-to-read, easy-to-write plain tex    t format, then
+> write using an easy-to-read, easy-to-write plain text format, then
 > convert it to structurally valid XHTML (or HTML).

 ### Authors